win-acme/win-acme/docs/reference/settings.md

 will be required by Let's Encrypt in production from November 2020, and in test from November 2019.

+### RetryCount
+Default: `4`

+Maximum numbers of times to refresh validation and order status, while waiting for the ACME server to complete its tasks.

+### RetryInterval
+Default: `2`

+Amount of time in seconds to wait for each retry.

 ## Proxy

 ### `Url`